xero-q/telegram-bot/README.md

 ### Telegram Bot

 #### Description
 Coded in Python using `telegram` package.
-For now the bot only has two options: `Set Alert` and `Get value of BTC`.
+For now the bot only has three options: `Set Alert`, `Get value of BTC` and `Get value of ETH`

 #### Install
 - Run `pip install -r requirements.txt`